0xbitcoin/active-bounties/README.md

 2. Raiden Specification for Lava Wallet

-    Bounty of 500 0xBTC tokens for a detailed specification and sample implementation for a method for opening, closing, and transacting with Raiden state channels within LavaWallet
+    Bounty of 500 0xBTC tokens for a detailed specification and sample implementation for a method for opening, closing, and transacting with Raiden state channels within LavaWallet.
+This includes documentation and description of how a third party Dapp would accept this state channel and transactions.

 3. Desktop App for [Lava Wallet](https://github.com/admazzola/lava-wallet)